hyperledger-labs/blockchain-analyzer/EXAMPLE_SETUP.md

 make start
 ```

+If you see *"Cannot connect to the Elasticsearch cluster"*, try opening the page in another tab.

 ## Building and running the agent
 We use the agent to periodically query ledger data and ship it to Elasticsearch.
 To get started with the agent, run
 ```